DonNateR/deconst-docs/writing-docs/coordinator/mapping.rst

   Technically, content mappings work with the :term:`content IDs` that are produced by the :term:`preparer` that "builds" each content repository.
 To do more complicated mappings, it's helpful to know the :ref:`details of exactly how they're produced <control-content-ids>`, but to get started you can assume that the content repository's URL is a prefix for the content IDs of all of its content.

 Changes to the content mapping files will take effect as soon as they're merged into the ``master`` branch of the control repository.
 Huzzah for continuous delivery!
+Extra huzzahs for adding a service account...

 .. _control-map-syntax: